Creativity Portal: Explore and express your creativity! A Writer's Digest Best Web Site! www.Creativity-Portal.com

 A: Hmmm… sharing.
 Sharing thoughts and ideas with friends/family (and strangers!) always gets me excited about a project or creative direction.

 Q: How do you deal with creative blocks?
-Could you share some strategies to help readers who might be feeling stuck in the muck?
+Share some strategies for those who might be feeling stuck in the muck.

 A: Personally, I need to get out of the studio.
 Whether it’s getting out into the yard, riding, driving, or even shopping.
 Just walking away for a bit clicks my brain into a different mode and I’m able to start fresh thoughts.